ytgov/elcc-data-management/README.md

 3. The front-end is viewable at http://localhost:8080.

+> NOTE: make sure you delete the .env file before runing a development setup again as it is auto-loaded by docker compose.

 ### Editor Setup

 Your text editor or IDE might require you to manually install the dependencies to get TypesScript autocompletion working.
 Hopefully, it "just works :tm:".
 If not you can install packages locally like so: